 Is this the next big change in pop music?
-The winners of the IFPI Global Recording Artist of the Year Award, BTS | The Thaiger
+The winners of the IFPI Global Recording Artist of the Year Award, BTS | Thaiger

 Then it was the 7” single that made music cheaper and easier to play, that revolutionised the radio music formats of the 1960s and provided the perfect vehicle of the British pop revolution to spread around the world.

-Find more SE Asian News courtesy of The Thaiger.
+Find more SE Asian News courtesy of Thaiger.

 Broke?
 Find employment in Southeast Asia with JobCute Thailand.
 Rich?
 Invest in real estate across Asia with FazWaz Property Group.
 Even book medical procedures worldwide with MyMediTravel, all powered by DB Ventures.